Epic vs Motley Fool One: Is 28x the Price Worth It?

 1. The One Portfolio

 A quarterly-rebalanced portfolio managed by The Motley Fool’s veteran team.
-This is institutional-grade portfolio management—you follow their allocations rather than building your own.
+Institutional-grade packaging — you follow their allocations rather than building from sleeves.
+Performance is not publicly disclosed.
+You are trusting the methodology without a transparent book.

 2. Microball Database